 - 8.8.
-The Monitoring and Audit Committee approved the Internal Audit QAIP in September 2020.
-Within this plan, the Internal Audit teams in Orkney, Shetland and the Western Isles co-ordinate the external assessment of the three Internal Audit services using a framework developed by The Scottish Local Authorities Chief Internal Auditors Group.
-In May 2022, the assessment on this Council's service was completed on behalf of Shetland Islands Council by the Glasgow City Council Internal Audit Service. - 8.9.
+The Monitoring and Audit Committee recommended approval of the Internal Audit QAIP in September 2020.
+Within this plan, the Internal Audit teams in Orkney, Shetland and the Western Isles co-ordinate the external assessment of the three Internal Audit services using a framework developed by the Scottish Local Authorities Chief Internal Auditors Group.
+In May 2022, the assessment on this Council's service was completed on behalf of Shetland Islands Council by Glasgow City Council's Internal Audit Service. - 8.9.
 The results of the assessment were reported to the Monitoring and Audit Committee on 9 June 2022.
-The overall conclusion of the assessment was that the Internal Audit Service conforms with the PSIAS requirements. - 8.10.
-The Council's external auditors, currently Audit Scotland, assess the Internal Audit Service annually to determine the extent of reliance that can be placed on the work of the Service.
-The external auditors reported in their 2020/21 Annual Audit Report to members and the Controller of Audit that they had reviewed the Council's Internal Audit arrangements in accordance with International Standards on Auditing and concluded that they would place reliance on the work of Internal Audit. - 8.11.
+The overall conclusion of the assessment was that the Internal Audit Service conforms with the PSIAS requirements.
+There were four minor issues which resulted in recommendations, all of these were addressed within the agreed timeframe. - 8.10.
+The Council's external auditors for 2022/23, Audit Scotland, assessed the Internal Audit Service to determine the extent of reliance that could be placed on the work of the Service.
+In their 2021/22 Annual Audit Report they stated "We are satisfied that internal audit findings are appropriately reported within the governance statement.
+Over the course of our audit appointment, we have noted that the council's internal audit reports include clear and focussed recommendations for improvement that are accepted by management". - 8.11.
 In my opinion the Council's Internal Audit Service substantially complies with the Public Sector Internal Audit Standards.